AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Introduction

 To address this, we introduce a novel framework for generating animatable 3D head avatars that unites the efficiency of 3DGS with the generative power of 3D GANs.
-Our approach builds upon a static generator, inspired by GGHEAD \citep{gghead}, which produces a canonical set of 3DGS attributes.
-To enable animation, we introduce our primary contribution: a lightweight, FLAME-conditioned \citep{FLAME} deformation branch.
-This branch predicts attribute residuals for the canonical Gaussians, efficiently modeling the complex, non-linear motions of facial expressions.
-This design choice not only disentangles static identity from dynamic articulation but also facilitates real-time animation, as the main generator only needs to be run once per identity.
-To ensure the generator faithfully adheres to the expression controls, we employ a dual-discrimination scheme that provides adversarial supervision on both the rendered appearance and the underlying geometry.
+Our approach builds upon a static generator, inspired by GGHEAD \cite{gghead}, which produces a canonical set of 3DGS attributes.
+To enable high-fidelity control, we introduce spatial shape conditioning in the generator and a lightweight, FLAME-conditioned \cite{FLAME} deformation branch that predicts attribute residuals for canonical Gaussians.
+We further enforce expression faithfulness with a dual-discriminator scheme that provides adversarial supervision on both rendered appearance and synthetic geometry cues.
+To make deployment practical, we also propose a simple inference-time strategy that extracts Gaussian blendshapes once and reuses them for efficient on-device animation.
 Crucially, we train from static face images only, without multi-view capture or video supervision.
-The resulting model generates high-fidelity, controllable avatars capable of real-time rendering.
-Our contributions can be outlined as following: \begin{itemize} \item A novel architecture for conditional 3D GANs, featuring a lightweight, FLAME-conditioned deformation branch that learns attribute residuals, and a simple spatial identity conditioning of the main branch to help disentangle identity from expression; \item An effective adversarial training strategy using a dual-discriminator on both rendered images and synthetic geometry cues to enforce expression consistency; \item State-of-the-art results in controllable animation, demonstrating superior expression fidelity and a significant leap in rendering performance (250fps GPU, 9fps CPU) over previous animatable avatar methods. \end{itemize}
+The resulting model generates high-fidelity, controllable avatars capable of real-time rendering even on mobile phones.
+Our contributions can be outlined as follows: \begin{itemize} \item A novel animatable 3DGS generator with spatial shape conditioning, coupled with a dual-discriminator objective on rendered images and synthetic geometry cues for improved animation fidelity; \item A simple mobile inference approach that extracts Gaussian blendshapes and reuses them at inference time, enabling efficient on-device animation; \item State-of-the-art results in controllable animation, demonstrating superior expression fidelity and real-time performance (560fps GPU, 60fps mobile phones) over previous animatable avatar methods. \end{itemize}